kartonfarkas/api_docs/source/suite/index.rst

  * :doc:`get_started/authentication_ruby`
  * :doc:`get_started/authentication_java`

-We also provide a demo page where you can try the API (see :doc:`get_started/api_demo`.
-If you need more help, we have listed some third party clients on the :doc:`get_started/sdk` page).
+We also provide a demo page where you can try the API (see :doc:`get_started/api_demo`), and if you any help, we have listed some third party clients on the :doc:`get_started/sdk` page for your convenience.

 .. toctree::
    :maxdepth: 1